Billie Davies: Career

 "The spiritual jazz tradition, as exemplified by John Coltrane, Alice Coltrane and Pharoah Sanders, has been having a resurgence over the past few years in places like Los Angeles and Great Britain.
 Now here is evidence that some musicians in New Orleans are going down that path as well.
 Billie Davies is a drummer from Belgium who now lives and works in the Big Easy and this recording, available only in download form, captures a live performance of her trio, plus added guests, creating over an hour of heady, uplifting music.
 This music never stays in one place for long, progressing naturally through straight jazz, jazz-rock, free jazz and other sub-genres, with the voices of Allie and Iris P dramatically shouting or sensually cooing as the mood dictates.
 This is a loose, free-flowing concoction not quite like anything else out there.
 Like the best forward-thinking music, Billie Davies' work reminds you of many different things but in the end, it is its own original beast, as powerful as anything more well-known musicians have created this year."

-In 2020 she recorded "Whadeva Live" with Damani Butler and Maude Caillat.
+In 2020, she recorded "Whadeva Live" with Damani Butler and Maude Caillat.

-In 2021 Billie Davies started a project, "Music for the 24th century", a study was recorded which she called "Pandemos" with Branden Lewis and Damani Butler.
+In 2021 Billie Davies started a project, "Music for the 24th century", a study which she called "Pandemos" with Branden Lewis and Damani Butler.

-In 2024 she released the album "On Hollywood Boulevard (Live at The Mint in New Orleans)" from a live recording in 2017 and the single "Thinking of Marie Laveau" from a 2016 recording with Evan Oberla and Oliver Watkinson.
+In 2024, she released the album "On Hollywood Boulevard (Live at The Mint in New Orleans)" from a live recording in 2017 and the single "Thinking of Marie Laveau" from a 2016 recording with Evan Oberla and Oliver Watkinson.

-In April of 2025 she releases a retrospective album "Retrospectives (In The Key Of Jazz)" with Free Improvisation and Avant-garde music recorded during rehearsals or performances between 2012 and 2018 in Hollywood, in Los Angeles and in New Orleans.
-As stated by Billie Davies in this announcement:"I want to end up with music that is not written down but is felt and expressed at that moment of playing, of recording, of performing, of expressing.
+In April of 2025, she released a retrospective album "Retrospectives (In The Key Of Jazz)" with free improvisation and avant-garde music recorded during rehearsals and performances between 2012 and 2018 in Hollywood, in Los Angeles, and in New Orleans.
+As stated by Billie Davies in an announcement: "I want to end up with music that is not written down but is felt and expressed at that moment of playing, of recording, of performing, of expressing.
 This deliberate moment of choices, chances and inspirations may become a specific type of music, but it never ends up being a predetermined or planned music, the notes played are never written down.
 I just want to end up with something where I hear unexpected, emotional, passionate, challenging music never heard before."